ughjonnjonzz/cf-abot/README.md

 Guess I should also mention that these tables are specifically for Dungeons and Dragons 5th Edition.
 Will the tables function and roll within worlds using other systems?
 Sure.
 But the information gathered from them would be entirely useless, so I don't see why you would bother.

 # The Tables
 Everything from this point will be talking about the actual content of the tables themselves.
+I won't list the entire selection of Races, Backgrounds, or Feats for both space-saving and sanity reasons -- you'll just have to install the module to read those yourself ;)

   - [Mechanical Choices](README.md#mechanical-choices)
     - [Race + Subrace](README.md#race--subrace)